ewanleith/SleepMS/README.md

 # Sleep MS

-Simple program to sleep for a number of milliseconds, instead of seconds
+Simple Linux program to sleep for a number of milliseconds, instead of seconds

 ## Installation